javiergcim/MakeUpUltraFast/README.md

 * Depth of field
 * Water reflection and refraction
 * Auto-exposure
+* Shader for all dimensions
+* ¡FAST!

+Tested on Nvidia and Intel, under Linux.

 ## To do
-* Dedicated shader for "The End"
+* Better translicent blocks